MicrosoftDocs/edge-developer/microsoft-edge/dualengine/reference/idualengine20browsersession.md

 > public HRESULT [SetReverseCookieSync](#setreversecookiesync)(BOOL fEnable)

 #### Parameters
-* `fEnable` If true, the host will be notified of cookie changes by the IDualEngine20BrowserSessionObserver::ReverseSyncCookies() event otherwise it is not.
+* `fEnable` If `true`, the host will be notified of cookie changes by the `IDualEngine20BrowserSessionObserver::ReverseSyncCookies()` event; otherwise, it is not.

 #### SetSitePermissions

-Sets site permissions for the Session.
+Sets site permissions for the session.

 > public HRESULT [SetSitePermissions](#setsitepermissions)(SITE_PERMISSION_KIND sitePermissionKind, LPCWSTR pszPermissionData)